Taking Stalk of Hemp Fibre

 Uses of Bast Fibre & Hurd

 Blue Sky Hemp Ventures provides a range of sustainable, high-quality, and exceptional value industrial hemp products throughout North America and around the globe.
-Established in 2017 in Rosetown, Saskatchewan, Blue Sky is GMP-certified and expects to achieve EU-GMP certification, the most rigorous standard for producers of medical products, by 2020.
+Established in 2017 in Rosetown, Saskatchewan, Blue Sky adheres to the most rigorous standards for food and cannabis processing in Canada.